KonradDanielewski/DeepEcoHab/docs/tutorial_antenna.md

 in_cohort_sociability = deepecohab.calculate_in_cohort_sociability(config_path)
 ```

+In calculating time together a user can also specify minimum time of the interaction.
+Interactions shorter than that will be discarded.

 ## Additional analysis

 Not part of the main analysis pipeline additional analysis are provided for experiments commonly conducted within the EcoHab system, e.g. approach to social odor: